baidu/san-devtools/README.md

 # **San DevTools**

-Developer tools for debugging `San.js` applications.
+Development tool for debugging `San.js` applications.

 It is exists both as a browser extension and as a common line tool(works with other environments including Safari, IE, San Native and Electron.)

 ## 🎉 Features

 - Provide local server command, support remote debugging.
-- Built in chrome devtools for remote debug mobile page.
+- Built in Chrome Devtools for remote debug mobile page.
-- Provides chrome extensions.
+- Provide Chrome Extension.
 - Support `San Native` debugging (waiting for release).

 ## 📦 Installation